BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*Channelling their own fortitude, the caster is able to instill greater resolve into their allies, renewing their flagging spirits to continue the fight.*

 This power targets one friendly model within range.
 The caster can use this spell to give 1 Will point to a friendly **Hero** within range.
 The target's Will can be increased past their starting amount.

 **Channelled** — The target instead receives D3 Will points.